heremaps/here-artifact-maven-wagon/README.md

   </extensions>
 </build>
 ```

+`here+artifact-service://artifact-service` is placeholder URL which will be replaced by plugin dynamically based on your credentials.
+The latest versions of Data Client Library and Schemas can be found in [SDK documentation](https://developer.here.com/olp/documentation/java-scala-dev/dev_guide/sdk-libraries.html)

 #### Proxy Setup
 To enable Maven and the HERE Maven Wagon Plugin to work behind a corporate proxy, you need to add the following proxy